Hugh Baird College: Campuses

 The Balliol Road Campus serves the majority of the college's students within its Balliol building, with 7 floors, including the main reception and 'The Pod' student support centre.
 The Port Academy Liverpool building specialises in the training of vocational courses for the Construction and Engineering sectors.
 The University Centre is on Stanley Road, it houses a dedicated University Centre with open-plan study areas for students studying University level courses.
 The development also includes a multi-purpose performance arts space for public events - ranging from school productions to conferences, a public library, learning resource centre and a café with an outdoor seating area.
 The Port Academy Liverpool building houses the college's Business Development Centre which provides apprenticeships and training to employers across the region.
 The L20 Hotel School provides education, training and work experience for students on catering and hospitality courses.

 The Sefton Sixth Form College in Litherland opened in 2009 and houses a Sixth Form Centre, where the college offers A-levels.
-The campus has science laboratories, a sports centre, dance studio, eating outlets, a large atrium for performances and an art studio.
+The campus has science laboratories, a sports centre, dance studio, eating outlets, an atrium for performances and an art studio.

 Healthcare Campus houses the college's Health Training Hub, The Marina Dalglish Centre and Mersey Care NHS Foundation Trust's Life Rooms Bootle.
 The Health Training Hub and The Marina Dalglish Centre are where their health, social care, healthcare science, science, nursing and mental health courses are delivered.
 The Life Rooms is a resource for the local community to access short courses, information and advice about physical and mental wellbeing, money, housing and community services.

 Thornton College is a partnership between Sefton Metropolitan Borough Council, Sefton special school and Hugh Baird College.
 It is based in Thornton, Merseyside and offers courses from Entry Level to Level 1 for students with learning difficulties and/or disabilities.